apache/airflow/docs/apache-airflow/logging-monitoring/logging-tasks.rst

 In the Airflow Web UI, remote logs take precedence over local logs when remote logging is enabled.
 If remote logs can not be found or accessed, local logs will be displayed.
-Note that logs are only sent to remote storage once a task is complete (including failure); In other words, remote logs for running tasks are unavailable (but local logs are available).
+Note that logs are only sent to remote storage once a task is complete (including failure).
+In other words, remote logs for running tasks are unavailable (but local logs are available).